smitthhyy/server_monitor_and_alerter/README.md

 8. Make sure your in the /opt/server_monitor_and_alerter/bin directory
 9. Run the application using `python3 main.py`

-Once you are happy that everything is working the way you want, you can set up the systemctl file to run the app.
+Once you are happy that everything is working the way you want, you can set up the systemd file to run the app.

+The file is called server_monitor_and_alerter.service and is located in the /opt/server_monitor_and_alerter directory.
+It will need to be modified to match your environment.
+The various settings are:
+- User: The user to run the application as.
+This is usually root if that is the user that has the AWS credentials.
+- WorkingDirectory: The directory to run the application from
+- ExecStart: The command to run the application
+- Restart: The restart policy for the application
+- Environment: The environment variables to set for the application
+- StandardOutput: The file to log the application output to
+- StandardError: The file to log the application error to
+- SyslogIdentifier: The name of the application in syslog
+- Description: A description of the application
+- Wants: The other services that this application depends on

+The following commands will copy the file to the correct location and enable the service.
 1. `cp server_monitor_and_alerter.service /etc/systemd/system`
 2. `systemctl enable server_monitor_and_alerter.service`
 3. `systemctl start server_monitor_and_alerter.service`